 Andrew Whitaker, the Football Development Officer – Disability and Inclusion, from the Lancashire FA has also been a great help in getting the Greater Manchester Walking Football League affiliated and sanctioned to that organisation.
 Thanks Andrew.

 The league has been developed to provide a regular opportunity for teams across Greater Manchester, Lancashire and its bordering counties to compete in sporting competition and enjoy great social inter action.

 The Greater Manchester Walking Football League will run in seasons, Spring and Autumn, with each season consisting of 4 fixture dates.
-All fixture dates will take place on the new 3G facility at Heywood Sports Village, West Starkie Street, Heywood, OL10 4TW on the first Friday of each month.
+All fixture dates will take place on the new 3G facility at Heywood Sports Village, West Starkey Street, Heywood, OL10 4TW on the first Friday of each month.